Major in Musical Theatre

 - MUS 343 History and Literature of Music I

-- MUS 344 History and Literature of Music I
+- MUS 344 History and Literature of Music II

 - MUS 221 Functional Class Piano I (.50 credit)

-- MUS 222 Functional Class Piano II (.50 credit) or Pass piano proficiency
+- MUS 222 Functional Class Piano II (.50 credit) or pass piano proficiency (see the Department of Music for procedures)

 - AMV Three terms for credit of applied voice (.50 credit each)*